lbryio/lbry.com/content/faq/lbry-android.md

 ![bagdeicon](https://spee.ch/4176685c4fd51d31f623430d6ac17e9949ecab39/badge.jpg)

-2. After clicking on the video to play/download, swipe the edge of your phone screen from left to right to draw the app menu.
-3. Click on Rewards and you will see the LBRY cast reward on the first.
+2. After clicking on the video to play/download, the reward should be claimed automatically.
+If not, go into the Menu > Rewards and you will see the LBRY cast reward on the first.
 Tap the round circle to claim your reward.

 ![walleticon](https://spee.ch/beceef63dbf682cd1ed1ebdbee9b1845de10959b/swipe.gif)